leafOfTree/vim-project/README.md

 - `name`: task name
 - `cmd`: command to run in terminal through shell
+- `args`: optional, the value is from what user types and will be appended to `cmd`
-- `cd`: change directory to current project relatively
+- `cd`: optional, change directory to current project relatively
-- `show`, `hide`: both are a list of patterns to fiter task output
+- `show`, `hide`: optional, both are a list of patterns to fiter task output

 For example, with below local config